jhalakgupta2000/cmsplugin-sections/README.md

 NOTE:

-	If is entirely optional to create your own pluginmodel if you don't need to add configuration options.
+	If is entirely optional to create your own plugin model if you don't need to add configuration options.
 You *could* just use the provided one, but, if you ever change your mind, it will be rather complicated to migrate any existing Section plugins to your new model.
 If instead you create an